 Editors note: This post was originally published on November 9, 2015 and has been completely revamped and updated for accuracy and comprehensiveness.

 A Gallup poll conducted in December 2016 revealed that 61% of Americans eat dinner out at least once per week.
 The $761 billion we spend on dining out was a whopping 4% of GDP.
-Considering the number of diners walking through quick serve restaurant doors every day, restaurant operators should be doing their best to make their establishments relevant in effort to keep their dining rooms full of happy customers.
+Considering the number of diners walking through quick-serve restaurant doors every day, restaurant operators should be doing their best to make their establishments relevant in an effort to keep their dining rooms full of happy customers.
 Enhancing the dining room experience using digital menu boards is an easy and profitable way to do just that!

 Unfortunately, not all restaurant operators understand the best ways to use digital menu boards or what it takes to engage and maintain the guests who look at the screens for menu content.
 Here are 6 considerations to take before you step into the digital menu board craze.

 1. True or False: All Digital Screens are Equal

 Don’t make the mistake of thinking a digital TV screen will be all you need.
 Off-the-shelf TVs are NOT the solution – they are constructed for home use, not for continuous display in a restaurant setting.
 Commercial-grade digital screens are designed and built for 24/7 operation at resolution levels meant for viewing in public areas.
 They are tested in and made for the restaurant environment.
 Yes, the initial outlay will be more, but you won’t be replacing the screens after using them for a limited time.
 You don’t want your digital menu board hardware to fail at crucial service times and not have the ability to display your menu when you need it, or not have the support to get up and running again.